BioGearsEngine/core/README.md

 - **New drug:** Tranexamic Acid
   - Validated for use in a hemorrhage scenario to decrease bleed rates
 - Propofol validation and bug fixes
-- Expansion of the cerebral circuit to a larger more complex system
+- Expansion of the cerebral circuit to a larger, more complex system
-  - Added cerebral autoregulation, hemorrhage, and updated TBI model
+  - Added cerebral auto-regulation, hemorrhage, and updated TBI model
-- **New drugs:** Moxifloxacin and Ertapenem (intravenous and intra-arterial)
+- **New drugs:** Moxifloxacin and Ertapenem (intra-venous and intra-arterial)
   - Used in sepsis model, validated for treatment guidelines
 - Validation updates to Fentanyl drug
   - Updated tissue volumes, updated perfusion limited diffusion method, and updates to PK values